starbeamjs/starbeam/packages/react/react/README.md

 ### Timing model

+Starbeam resource values are constructed during React render so they can be used immediately in JSX.
+That render work may be speculative: React can discard a render candidate without committing effects or running cleanup.

+Use `on.sync` for external synchronization.
+The first `on.sync` handler begins after React commits, in passive effect timing, and its cleanup runs when the committed lifetime ends.

 React supplies refs after render.
 That means an element-backed resource starts as `pending`, then becomes `attached` after React calls the callback ref and the component rerenders.